 While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations.
 These are the responsibilities of management and the Auditor.

-This Charter, as amended, was approved by the Board of Directors on March 27, 2017.
+This Charter, as amended, was approved by the Board on April 22, 2020.